MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 ---
 # Overview of Microsoft Edge extensions

-A Microsoft Edge *extension* is a small program that developers use to add or modify features of Microsoft Edge.
-An extension improves a user's browsing experience.
-It usually provides a niche function that is important to a target audience.
+A Microsoft Edge *extension* is a small app that developers use to add or modify features of Microsoft Edge to improve a user's browsing experience.
+An extension provides a niche experience or function that is important to a target audience.

 You can create a Microsoft Edge extension if you have an idea or product that is based upon either a specific web browser, or improvements to features of specific webpages.
 Examples of *companion experiences* include ad blockers and password managers.